nsmithuk/aws-ou-membership/README.md

 # AWS Account OU Membership

-**Checks whether an AWS account belongs to a specific set of OUs - or their descendants - within an AWS Organization.**
+**Checks whether an AWS account sits within a set of OUs - or their descendants - within an AWS Organization.**

 `aws_ou_membership` is a lightweight Python library that determines if a given AWS account resides within a target Organizational Unit (OU) or one of its ancestors.
 It uses the AWS Organizations API and supports caching for performance.